 What to do if you’re experiencing challenges around race and cultural identity

 If any aspect of your racial and/or cultural identity is causing you stress, worry, or pain, you might consider the following courses of action:

-What should I look for in a therapist for challenges around race and cultural identity?
+How to find a therapist for challenges around race and cultural identity

 Therapists differ in their approaches to treating challenges around racial and cultural identity.
 Common approaches include: